BZoennchen/Pages/_posts/2025-08-04-free-energy-principle.md

 Flexibility, when demanded too often or too rapidly, erodes the very models that minimize surprise over the long term.
 Thus, while adaptability is vital, stability is sacred.

-Let me finish with some speculations.
+Let me finish with some speculations:
 I have the gut feeling that a strange, perhaps paradoxical, alliance forms here between Kant, Heidegger, and (embodied) constructivists like Maturana, Varela, and Luhmann.
 Each offers a piece of the puzzle when viewed through the lens of the free energy principle.
 Kant emphasized the structuring role of *a priori* reason---the internal scaffolding that makes experience possible.